rachelkd/obsidian-garden/src/site/notes/100 📒 Academia/HPS120/04 Realism and anti-realism.md

 - They are scientific theories are ***underdetermined*** by their evidence
     - Many different theories could account for the same evidence
         - e.g., several different lines of best-fit for data
-- Given that you cannot decide between those theories based on the observations or assumption that they all account for the observations, that means you shouldn’t believe that the theoretical observation of any of those theories because they’re undetermined by the evidence
+- Given that you cannot decide between those theories based on the observations or assumption that they all account for the observations, that means you shouldn’t believe the theoretical observation of any of those theories because they’re undetermined by the evidence

 # Examples of Underdetermination